AG7GN/networking/hamwan-arden-home-README.md

 1. Open a browser and log in to your WRS web interface.
 1. Save a backup copy of your router's configuration if it has such a feature, and know how to do a factory reset on your WRS in case something goes awry.
 1. Disconnect your WRS "WAN" or "Internet" port from your cable/DSL modem.
-1. Disable the router on your WRS.
-Manufacturers typically call this "bridge mode" as opposed to the mode it's likely in now, "router mode".
+1. Disable the router function on your WRS.
+Manufacturers typically call this changing to "bridge mode" as opposed to the mode it's likely in now, "router mode".
 1. Disable the DHCP server function.
 This is *CRITICAL*, because we want the ER-X to be the DHCP server, not your WRS, and there can only be one DHCP server on a network at a time.
 1. Set your WRS's LAN IP address to STATIC with these values: